 - 1. Prior to mounting the Polar Axis.
 Adjust the Azimuth Adjuster so that the Azimuth Adjuster Block is centered.
-This will allow adjustability when it comes time to polar align the mount. - 2.
-Orient the pier.
-Set your pier up so that the hole pattern for the mount's Pier Adapter Plate is oriented as shown in the preceding diagrams and the photo above right, with side mounting holes at each of the four compass points.
-It is important when using a portable pier to face one leg to the north so that the offset weight of the counterweight shaft and counterweights do not create an unstable balance.
+This will allow adjustability when it comes time to polar align the mount. - Orient the pier.
+Set up your pier so that the counterweight shaft is oriented above the north pier leg.
+It is important when using a portable pier to face one leg to the north so that the offset weight of the counterweight shaft and counterweights do not create an unstable balance. - 3.
 Set the R.A.
 Axis in place.
-Carefully set the 1600GTO Right Ascension Axis / Polar Fork assembly into the open top of your pier, or into the 1600 Flat Surface Adapter (1612FSA).
-Unless you are quite strong, It is ideal to have two people involved in the operation of lifting and stabilizing the assembly as it is positioned into the pier or 1612FSA.
+Carefully set the 1600GTO Right Ascension Axis / Polar Fork assembly into the open top of your pier, or into the 1600 Flat Surface Adapter (1612FSA), if you are using one.
+Unless you are quite strong, it is ideal to have two people involved in the operation of lifting and stabilizing the assembly as it is positioned into the pier or 1612FSA.

 - 4. Line up the Pier base.
 If the side thru-holes in the pier or 1612FSA are not perfectly lined up with the tapped holes in the mount's Pier Adapter base, rotate the mount, noting that the azimuth adjuster knobs should be locked to the adjuster block.
 Otherwise, the base will rotate making it difficult to line up the holes. - 5.
 Secure the R.A.
 Axis to the pier.
-When you have the holes lined up, fasten the mount to the pier top or to the Flat Surface Adapter using six 5/16-18 X 3/4" socket head cap screws and 5/16 flat washers.
+When you have the holes lined up, fasten the mount to the pier top or to the Flat Surface Adapter using six 5/16-18 X 5/8" socket button head cap screws and 5/16 flat washers.
 Note that the washers have a sharp edged side and a softly rounded side.
 Be sure that the rounded side faces the paint or anodizing of the pier so that no marring of the finish occurs.
 Be sure to start all six cap screws (with their washers) before tightening any of them.
 Then, snug all six cap screws down before finally tightening them all securely. - 6.
 Level the mount.
 Although it is not important that a German equatorial mount be level to achieve polar alignment, it does make it easier in that an adjustment to altitude or azimuth affects only the direction to which you are making the adjustment.
 If the mount is not level, you will be able to achieve alignment, but when you make an adjustment to azimuth, for example, you are actually making an adjustment to both directions when out of level.
 Note that if you are using the Right-Angle Polar Scope, it is required to be level in the east-west direction in order to achieve accurate polar alignment.
 Level the mount...you'll be ahead in the game!